Tencent-backed online education firm Yuanfudao raises $1 bln in new round

 BEIJING, March 31 (Reuters) - Chinese online education platform Yuanfudao said on Tuesday it has raised $1 billion in a new financing round, led by Tencent Holdings 0700.HK and private equity firm Hillhouse Capital Group.

+Its focus on online learning puts it in one of the few sectors that have seen a surge in investor interest as the coronavirus and school closures force students in China to attend classes via the internet.

+The financing is also a rare bright spot of activity in the deal-making world, which has largely dried up as most travel as well as business meetings have been suspended amid the coronavirus pandemic.

-The fundraising, which also included investors Boyu Capital and IDG Capital, raised the valuation of the company to $7.8 billion, the company said.
+Yuanfudao said in a statement that the fundraising, which also included investors Boyu Capital and IDG Capital, raised its valuation to $7.8 billion.

 ((miyoung.kim@thomsonreuters.com; 65 6870 3026; Reuters Messaging: miyoung.kim.thomsonreuters.com@reuters.net))